-- Run through a full medical history with the victim and obtain a thorough understanding of all aspects of the assault. - Take pictures of all injuries and areas of the victim touched by the assailant. - Collect numerous samples from all areas that may contain DNA evidence, including the mouth, genitals, rectum, inner thighs, pubic hair, etc.

-Physical Evidence to Collect

-Physical Evidence to Collect From the Suspect
+· · · · · · · · · · · · · · · · · · · Evidence Collected by SANE Oral swabs (if oral sex) Vaginal swabs Inner Thighs/Genitalia Swabs Rectal Swabs Blood Sample Pubic Hair Combings Pulled Head Hair (known samples) Pulled Pubic Hair (known samples) Pulled Pubic Hair (known samples) 5.
+The SANE will Run through a full medical history with the victim and obtain a thorough understanding of all aspects of the assault.
+Take pictures of all injuries and areas of the victim touched by the assailant.
+Collect numerous samples from all areas that may contain DNA evidence, including the mouth, genitals, rectum, inner thighs, pubic hair, etc. 1 min Physical Evidence to Collect Physical Evidence to Collect From the Suspect Underwear/Clothing Penile Swab Buccal Swab (as evidence of oral sex or as known sample) Pulled Head Hair Pulled Pubic Hair Physical Evidence to Collect If there is an obvious suspect, he/she must go through a similar process to provide DNA for comparison against the samples collected from the victim.

-- · Underwear/Clothing

-- Penile Swab

-- Buccal Swab (as evidence of oral sex or as known sample)

-- Pulled Head Hair

-- Pulled Pubic Hair

-If there is an obvious suspect, he/she must go through a similar process to provide DNA for comparison against the samples collected from the victim.
 Any other evidence that may be on the suspect's clothing or body is collected for consideration in the investigation.
-1 min Assessment of Forensic Exam Cannot conclude Assessment of Forensic Exam It is important for investigators to understand what the evidence collected from forensic medical exams can tell them.
+1 min Assessment of Forensic Exam Assessment of Forensic Exam Assessment of Forensic Exam Cannot conclude Validity of claim "Diagnosis" rape/sexual assault Degree of force Can conclude Recent sexual contact Recent trauma Consistency between findings and victim's account of events The absence of injuries does not mean that sex was consensual or a sexual assault did not occur.
+PREA RESOURCE CENTER It is important for investigators to understand what the evidence collected from forensic medical exams can tell them.
 Forensic medical exam results will not provide investigators with clear "yes" or "no" answers in response to whether a sexual assault occurred.
-The exam • Can tell you whether the victim experienced recent sexual contact or recent trauma. • May or may not be able to provide DNA evidence showing whom the recent sexual contact was with. • Cannot, by itself, prove the validity of a claim, and cannot always provide information regarding the degree of force used.
+The exam • Can tell you whether the victim experienced recent sexual contact or recent trauma.
+May or may not be able to provide DNA evidence showing whom the recent sexual contact was with.
+Cannot, by itself, prove the validity of a claim, and cannot always provide information regarding the degree of force used.
 The findings can be compared to the victim's account of events to determine consistency.
 Most importantly, however, investigators must understand that these exams are limited in their findings, and an absence of injuries or findings from the exam does not mean that the sex was consensual or that sexual abuse did not occur.
 3 min Physical Evidence to Collect from the Scene Physical Evidence to Collect from the Scene Ask: What would you collect here?
 What else

-Physical Evidence to Collect From the Scene NATIONAL PREA RESOURCE CENTER could you do here?
+Physical Evidence to Collect From the Scene could you do here?
 Answer: Towel, Rug, trashcan contents.
 Note blood on floor.
 Check shower for evidence.
-1 min Processing the Crime Scene Video • You can start the video as far back as the main door to the jail or prison. • Be very careful of what is said around the video. • If video stops for some reason note it in your report. • Video "out" and move your way "in."
-NATIONAL PREA RESOURCE CENTER Processing the Crime Scene If you videotape the crime scene, which can be extremely useful, ensure you are careful while doing so.
+1 min Processing the Crime Scene Video Video You can start the video as far back as the main door to the jail or prison.
+Be very careful of what is said around the video.
+Be very careful of what is said around the video.
+If video stops for some reason note it in your report.
+Wideo" out" and move your way "in."
+If you videotape the crime scene, which can be extremely useful, ensure you are careful while doing so.
 You can begin videotaping when you enter the facility, or you can wait until you enter the actual crime scene.
 Do not say anything on tape that you would not want played in a court room.
 If you stop the video, note it in the report.
-The video is evidence.
-No one without a "need to know" should have access to it.
-1 min Processing the Crime Scene Processing the Crime Scene
+Processing the Crime Scene 1 min Processing the Crime Scene Processing the Crime Scene